Semi11ink/Scavenger_Hunt/README.md

 The dataset I used can be found at https://universe.roboflow.com/customdatasetyolov8/objects-common-in-ccs

 I trained the model with 200 epochs and the default learning rate and batch size.

+---------------------GAMEPLAY---------------------
+This game can be played alone or with friends.
+When first opening the application, the user will see a home page with an option to enter a name and pick an avatar.
+After creating their player, they can either create a room or join another user's room via a game pin.
+Game pins are generated after a player creates a room.
+After joining a room, the user will either see host controls (if they started the room) or wlil see a waiting screen.
+After the host sets the round duration, number of rounds, and the item pool, they can start the game.
+During the game, the user will see a prompt to find an object

 ---------------------INSTALLATION INSTRUCTIONS---------------------

 These are installations instructions for people who have a Windows desktop or laptop and uses Windows terminology and applications.
 Mac and Linux users will have to find their respective terms and applications, and try their best to follow along.